jon49/form-subscribe/README.md

 - **data-match:** Specifies conditions for the event to match.
 - **data-call:** Specifies the function to call when the event conditions are met.
+- **data-onload:** Request a form submission when the element is loaded.

 ## Examples